-In 2018 the program will run from July 14 – August 14, 2018 and will offer the following three packages:
+The program will run from July 11th to August 11th, 2020 and will offer the following three packages:

 Package A: Sport and Exercise Performance

-Students enrolled in this package will explore the exercise-related concepts in classrooms, laboratories and through field trips.
-Past participants visited the Richmond Oval, a World-Class recreation facility and a 2010 Winter Olympic venue; BC Place, the host of the Opening and Closing Ceremonies of the Vancouver 2010 Olympic Winter Games and the FIFA Women’s World Cup Canada 2015; and the Physical Activity Research Centre (PARC), an 11,000-square-metre, state-of-the-art research facility that brings together one of the most interdisciplinary Spinal Cord Injury research programs in the world.
+Students enrolled in this package will explore the exercise-related concepts in classrooms, laboratories, and through field trips.
+Past participants visited the Richmond Oval, a world-class recreation facility; a 2010 Winter Olympic venue, BC Place, the host of the Opening and Closing Ceremonies of the Vancouver 2010 Olympic Winter Games; the venue for FIFA Women’s World Cup Canada 2015; and the Physical Activity Research Centre (PARC), an 11,000-square-metre, state-of-the-art research facility that brings together one of the most interdisciplinary Spinal Cord Injury research programs in the world.

 This theory-based course offers a practical overview of core topics and applications in sport and exercise psychology.
-The course is intended to develop students’ understanding of psychological factors that impact participation and performance in physical activity contexts.
+The course is intended to develop students’ understanding of psychological factors which impact participation and performance in physical activity contexts.
 Students will have the opportunity to participate in group activities, apply knowledge to specific scenarios, and develop mental skills to demonstrate the application of psychological approaches.
 In particular, students are encouraged to reflect on how they can translate theoretical concepts and models into practice.
-Past guest lecturer for this class includes Matt Fisher, Head Strength and Conditioning Coach and part of the Integrated Support Team Lead for Canada Snowboard's National Freestyle Program for the 2010 Winter Olympics team.
-(3 credits)
+Past guest lecturers for this class include Matt Fisher, Head Strength and Conditioning Coach and part of the Integrated Support Team Lead for Canada Snowboard's National Freestyle Program for the 2010 Winter Olympics team.

 Package B: Coaching Science

 This introductory course to coaching provides the foundation to become a successful coach.
 It will enable students to define who they are as coaches and will enhance their training and development skills with supplemental knowledge in strength and conditioning, nutrition, motor learning development, and performance planning.
 Practical outdoor sessions are offered in conjunction with the lectures to demonstrate core concepts in coaching.
-Upon completion of the course the student will be able to recognize the power inherent in coaching by creating their ‘coaching philosophy’ and apply process to achieve it.
-They will learn how to recognize common sport injuries and provide a safe training and competition environment, how to use games for learning skill and building physical condition, and how to apply basic prophylactic and supportive taping systems.
-(3 credits)
+Upon completion of the course, students will be able to recognize the power inherent in coaching by creating their coaching philosophy and application process to achieve it.
+They will learn how to recognize common sport injuries and provide a safe training and competition environment, how to use games for learning skills and building physical condition, and how to apply basic prophylactic and supportive taping systems.

 This course provides a broad overview of major topics in Sport Psychology for Coaching.
-The student will develop an awareness of how sport and exercise psychology knowledge can be applied in coaching and understand the importance of the many mental aspects of coaching including group dynamics, motivation, leadership, coach-athlete relationships and mental skill training.
-Complementary activities including outdoor games, tours at sport training centres, sport facilities and research labs are designed to facilitate interactive learning.
-(3 credits)
+The student will develop an awareness of how sport and exercise psychology knowledge can be applied in coaching and understand the importance of the many mental aspects of coaching, including group dynamics, motivation, leadership, coach-athlete relationships, and mental skill training.
+Complementary activities, including outdoor games, tours at sport training centres, sport facilities, and research labs, are designed to facilitate interactive learning.